What is a Challenge?

 What is the difference between a topic and a Challenge?

-You can see the topics of the Challenges in the long-term plans available on the Primary support site.
+Challenges are available to download on the Primary support site.

 The name ‘Challenges’ make them sound hard!
 Why are the called Challenges?

-The materials within the Challenges have been designed to challenge and motivate learners, hence their name.
+The materials within the Challenges have been designed to challenge and motivate learners.
 The materials can be adjusted according to the needs and interests of the class.
 The focus is not on content knowledge but on skill development.